-Slavery and Human Trafficking Statement
+Slavery and Human Trafficking Statement 2018

-This statement is made on behalf of CMS Cameron McKenna LLP pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement for the financial year ending 30 April 2016.
+CMS Cameron McKenna Nabarro Olswang LLP is committed to ensuring that slavery and human trafficking are not taking place in our business or in our supply chains.
+This statement is made by CMS Cameron McKenna Nabarro Olswang LLP on behalf of itself and those entities which operate as part of the CMS group (together "the Firm" "we") pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement for the financial year ending 30 April 2018.
 It sets out the steps that we have taken and are taking to ensure that slavery and human trafficking are not taking place in any of our supply chains or in any part of our own business.